Academic Requirements for M.A. in Law, Justice & Culture

-All forms for applicants and current students are available on the Graduate College website.
+All forms for applicants and current students are available on the Graduate College.

-The Academic Calendar listing all important dates is available at the Office of the Registrar website.
+The Academic Calendar listing all important dates is available at the Office of the Registrar.

 All students must meet (either virtually or in person) with the Graduate Program Director, who acts as the academic adviser, prior to registration for the next semester.
 Students should schedule this meeting in advance for Week 8 or Week 9.
 Students should come to this meeting prepared to discuss their planned course of study the following semester.
 Registration will not be permitted until this consultation has occurred.